iotexproject/iotex-bootstrap/README.md

 don't want to enable this plugin, you could remove two lines from the command above: `-p 14014:14014 \` and `-plugin=gateway`.

+Security Practice (option): After the container started, you could delete the private key from config.yaml as it is already loaded into memory.

 5. Make sure TCP ports 4689, 14014, 8080 are open on your firewall and load balancer (if any).

 ## <a name="ioctl"/>Interact with TestNet